Nstamour-art/XogotDocs/Documentation.docc/Manual/plugins/running_code_in_the_editor.md

 > Code from other nodes doesn't run in the editor.
 Your access to other nodes
 > is limited.
 You can access the tree and nodes, and their default properties,
 > but you can't access user variables.
 If you want to do so, other nodes have
 > to run in the editor too.
-Autoload nodes cannot be accessed in the editor at
-> all.
 >

 ## Getting notified when resources change